Double Taxation Treaties in Czech Republic

 Avoidance of double taxation in Czech Republic

-The treaties signed for the avoidance of double taxation specify the method applied by both contracting states in order to eliminate the double taxation of income for multinational companies; the agreements also specify the way in which a company can be taxed (what types of incomes fall under the interest of both contracting states) and the place of taxation; our law firm in Czech Republic can present to you further information on this matter.
+The treaties signed for the avoidance of double taxation specify the method applied by both contracting states in order to eliminate the double taxation of income for multinational companies; the agreements also specify the way in which a company can be taxed (what types of incomes fall under the interest of both contracting states) and the place of taxation; our lawyers in Prague can present to you further information on this matter.

 What are the methods for the avoidance of double taxation in the Czech Republic?